01 Aug How to Create a 12-Month Content Marketing Plan

-We all know that blogging is an incredibly important strategy when it comes to content marketing and getting our message out there.
+We all know that content is an incredibly important strategy when it comes to digital marketing and getting our message out there.
 But how do you keep coming up with new ideas?

 Hi there, folks.
 My name is Paul Barrs, from PaulBarrs.com, and in today’s training we’re going to look at a whole bunch of different ideas.
 Not really a whole bunch.
 Just four simple ideas that will help you put together your content marketing strategy for your blog and a whole bunch of other things.